 The OFDM Power Spectrum in which spectra overlap but signals are orthogonal.
 Different symbols are transmitted over different sub carriers.
 However, there are two main drawbacks of OFDM; large dynamic range of the signals being transmitted and the sensitivity to frequency errors Time synchronization errors originating from misalignment of symbols at demodulator is a serious OFDM design consideration.
 This is because they cause Inter Symbol Interference (ISI) and Inter Carrier Interference (ICI) which severely degrade the OFDM performance.
 Many research efforts have emerged to address this problem as presented in Quadrature Amplitude Modulation (QAM) is an attractive technique to achieve high transmission rate without increasing bandwidth.
 It has been implemented in xDSL systems as well as next generation wireless access and wireless LAN (WLAN).
 The BER and symbol error rate (SER) expressions for M-ary QAM for several applications and scenarios were derived by various authors.
 It is well known for M-QAM that the BER performance degrades for higher modulation levels i.e. for higher values of M, thus, 16-QAM has better BER performance than 64-QAM [4].
 It has also been observed that orthogonal systems have the property that as you increase the number of orthogonal signals (channels), the performance graph shifts to the left (better performance).
-If you thus combine the effect of multilevel modulation (M-QAM) and orthogonal channels (OFDM), there should be a performance.
+If you thus combine the effect of multilevel modulation (M-QAM) and orthogonal channels (OFDM), there should be a performance

-III.
+II.
 RESULTS

 Increase visible overall.
 Quadrature Amplitude Modulation (QAM) modulation scheme has been very popular in OFDM system since it offers wider range of envelope fluctuations as explained in Besides, it provides higher spectral efficiency due to the usage of amplitude and phase modulation which effectively increase the channel capacity.
 OFDM has attracted many researchers due to higher demands for high-speed mobile communications.
 When using a guard interval and a frequency domain equalizer (FDE), OFDM is robust to the frequency selective fading channel, and has high frequency efficiency.
-Low complexity OFDM receivers can be implemented using Fast Fourier Transform (FFT).The proposed Analysis of Channel Speed Power Line Communication Using OFDM (BPSK, QPSK, and QAM) Interfacing between Remote Locations System is simulated by using MATLAB 7.8.0.
-MATLAB is a strong mathematical tool.
-It is standard engineering tool as it perform many different tasks using different tool box relevant to different particular cases e.g. Control systems, signal processing, image processing, communication systems, and support complex matrix manipulation, simulink etc. In different research field it provides platform for learning and comparison of theoretical hypothesis and simulated values.
-It even provides support to nonlinear system calculations and result.
-This chapter presents performance of the Power Line Communication Using OFDM (BPSK, QPSK, and QAM) Interfacing between Remote Locations System; simulation MATLAB.
+Low complexity OFDM receivers can be implemented using Fast Fourier Transform (FFT).
+The proposed Analysis of Channel Speed Power Line Communication Using OFDM (BPSK, QPSK, and QAM) Interfacing between Remote Locations System is simulated by using MATLAB 7.8.0.
+MATLAB is a strong mathematical tool which provides help to engineers to solve, model, simulate the problems and find solutions assuming environment in to mathematical equations.